Article 11: Class Size

 11.6 It is agreed and understood that each school year:

-a.
-A joint committee consisting of the site administrator(s) and representatives of the Association shall meet during the second week of each semester to review class sizes, full-time equivalents FTE allocation, teacher loads, and number of preparations.
+- a.
+A joint committee consisting of the site administrator(s) and representatives of the Association shall meet during the second week of each semester to review class sizes, teacher loads, and number of preparations.
 Problems concerning these issues which cannot be resolved at the site shall be referred to the Superintendent or designee and the Association.

 11.7 The District and unit members shall comply with applicable federal, state and local laws and regulations in implementing the Special Education Program.

 11.8 It is recognized that the composition of the class enrollment in Special Day Classes (SDC) has an effect on the educational program.
-SDC teachers may seek review of the appropriateness of the composition of their classes by submitting a written request to the Director of Special Education or designee.
-The request shall include a specific statement of the teacher’s concern and supporting documentation of attempts to deal with problems created by the composition of the class.
-Upon receipt of a request for review, the Director of Special Education or designee shall investigate factors relating to the teacher’s request.
+SDC teachers may seek review of the appropriateness of the composition of their classes by submitting a written request to the Director of Special Education.
+The request shall include a specific statement of the teacher's concern and supporting documentation of attempts to deal with problems created by the composition of the class.
+Upon receipt of a request for review, the Director of Special Education shall investigate factors relating to the teacher's request.
 As part of the investigation, advice may be sought from a committee composed of special education teachers and support staff.
-Within ten (10) working days of the request (fifteen (15) working days during the first three weeks of school), the Director of Special Education or designee shall meet and shall provide the teacher with written findings and recommendations which may include class changes, if appropriate.
+Within fifteen (15) working days, the Director of Special Education shall provide the teacher with written findings and recommendations which may include class changes, if appropriate.

-11.9 The Director of Special Education and Psychological Services and the speech and language specialists shall work cooperatively to maintain an average case load of 55 students per full-time speech and language specialist except that the average case load for a full-time speech and language specialist assigned to work only with preschool age children shall be 40 students.
+11.9 The Director Special Education and Psychological Services and the speech and language specialists shall work cooperatively to maintain an average case load of 55 students per full-time speech and language specialist except that the average case load for a full-time speech and language specialist assigned to work only with preschool age children shall be 40 students.
 The parties understand that the actual case load per speech and language specialist will vary from this average depending upon the number of contacts per student per week.
-Problems concerning these issues which cannot be resolved by these parties shall be referred to the Superintendent or designee and the Association whereby a meeting will be held to explore options and examine case load distributions.
+Problems concerning these issues which cannot be resolved by these parties shall be referred to the Superintendent or designee and the Association.